zouharvi/uds-rug-student/README.md

 Refer for a more detailed explanation to our [experiment setup](https://github.com/zouharvi/user-models/blob/main/meta/experiment_setup.md).

-There are two factors: palette presence (3) and palette adaptivity (3) which is almost a 3x3 design though no adaptivity is needed for _no colour palette_.
+There is one factor which we test between-subject, palette presence (3 conditions).
-Overall this results in 7 conditions.
+We also measure testing in two modes: without and with color cues (same as in the learning phase).

 ### Pre-Experiment